InterChart: Benchmarking Visual Reasoning Across Decomposed and Distributed Chart Information: The Benchmark

-\paragraph{Chart Collection} We crawled charts and associated metadata from the Our World in Data repository.
+\paragraph{Chart Collection} We crawled charts and associated metadata from the \OWID{*} repository.
 Using semantic cues and metadata attributes, we applied a semantic pairing module to group charts into coherent visual contexts that share related entities across time.
 The pairing process identified candidate chart pairs with aligned topics or axes, such as GDP and healthcare spending over the same time period.
 Each candidate pair was manually reviewed to ensure contextual relevance and analytical coherence.
 The chart construction pipeline followed the \textit{STORM} algorithmic design outlined in Appendix - Algorithm~\ref{alg:realm}, incorporating structured metadata extraction, entity alignment, and refinement steps to yield 324 validated chart sets comprising 648 distinct images.
+A visual overview of this pipeline is provided in Appendix - Figure~\ref{fig:s3}.

-\paragraph{QA Curation} We used Gemini 2.5 Pro to generate candidate QA pairs grounded in both the chart images and their metadata.
+\paragraph{QA Curation} We used Gemini 2.5 Pro to generate candidate QA pairs grounded in both the chart images and their metadata, while Gemini~1.5~Pro was consistently used across all subsets (\textit{DECAF}, \textit{SPECTRA}, and \textit{STORM}) for model evaluation to maintain benchmarking uniformity.
 The QA generation process focused on multi-step reasoning that spans both charts in a pair, including contextual range estimation, numerical comparisons, temporal trend evaluation, and entity-based inference.
 Human annotators refined the generated QA pairs to ensure clarity, correctness, and depth of reasoning.
 Each pair was reviewed, categorized, and finalized through a collaborative validation loop, as described in Algorithm~\ref{alg:realm}.
 The resulting \emph{STORM} subset includes 768 QA pairs across the verified chart sets.
 Table~\ref{tab:s2s3_summary} summarizes the distribution of question types and chart contexts.